Mitochondrial donation is an IVF technique that gives families affected by mitochondrial disease the chance of having healthy children.

 The Human Fertilisation and Embryology Authority convenes an Expert Scientific Review panel to assess the effectiveness and safety of mitochondrial donation.

-- The Wellcome Trust Centre for Mitochondrial Research, based at Newcastle University, is established with the aim of developing a programme of basic and clinical mitochondrial disease research.
+- The Wellcome Centre for Mitochondrial Research, based at Newcastle University, is established with the aim of developing a programme of basic and clinical mitochondrial disease research.

 - The Nuffield Council on Bioethics publishes a report, Novel techniques for the prevention of mitochondrial DNA disorders.